hrosenbe1/Symptom-Log/READMe.md

 - Make the app responsive
 - Work on CSS on form, show, and index pages
 - Add a delete user option
+- Add a third model for dcotors.
+The user may choose which symptoms goes under which specialist.